Common web application architectures

 Monolithic application deployed as a container

 There are benefits of using containers to manage monolithic application deployments.
 Scaling the instances of containers is far faster and easier than deploying additional VMs.
-Even when using virtual machine scale sets to scale VMs, they take time to instance.
+Even when using virtual machine scale sets to scale VMs, they take time to create.
 When deployed as app instances, the configuration of the app is managed as part of the VM.

 Deploying updates as Docker images is far faster and network efficient.
 Docker Images typically start in seconds, speeding rollouts.
 Tearing down a Docker instance is as easy as issuing a

 docker stop command, typically completing in less than a second.

-As containers are inherently immutable by design, you never need to worry about corrupted VMs, whereas update scripts might forget to account for some specific configuration or file left on disk.
+As containers are inherently immutable by design, you never need to worry about corrupted VMs, whereas update scripts might forget to account for some specific configuration or file left on the disk.

-You can use Docker containers for monolithic deployment of simpler web applications.
-This improves continuous integration and continuous deployment pipelines and helps achieve deployment-to-production success.
+You can use Docker containers for a monolithic deployment of simpler web applications.
+This approach improves continuous integration and continuous deployment pipelines and helps achieve deployment-to-production success.
 No more “It works on my machine, why does it not work in production?”

 A microservices-based architecture has many benefits, but those benefits come at a cost of increased complexity.
 In some cases, the costs outweigh the benefits, so a monolithic deployment application running in a single container or in just a few containers is a better option.